email-markup-consortium/email-markup-consortium/roles-and-responsibilities.md

 Must meet:

-* must be able to uphold the interests of the EMC above professional or personal interests
+* Must be able to uphold the interests of the EMC above professional or personal interests
-* have a good understanding of what EMC is working towards and why
+* Have a good understanding of what the EMC is working towards and why
-* able to commit time to work on EMC for a minimum of 6 months
+* Able to commit time to work on the EMC for a minimum of 6 months

 Generally should meet at least one of the following: